icehrm/icehrm.github.io/_docs/expenses.md

 Employees can add expenses under <code>Finance -> Expenses</code>.

+### Pre-Approving Expenses

+If the Setting <code>Expense: Pre-Approve Expenses</code> is set to Yes, all new expenses will be approved automatically

 ### Reporting

 Expense report can be downloaded under <code>Admin -> Reports</code> by specifying a date range.